 The importance of Lebanese talent and their artistic contributions happened to be one of the many topics tackled during our tête-à-tête with Kattar.
 From how the Thawra took shape to the icons and symbols that defined it, we all agree, the artistic talent that rose; amplified voices, drew out frustrations and highlighted dreams of a better tomorrow.

 Many symbols rose during the last nine months, but The Clenched Fist you see above stands out the most.
 Claimed and reclaimed by various movements throughout history, The Clenched Fist also became a symbol of pride and unity in Lebanon.
 While its origins are unclear, it bore witness to many movements throughout time, from the civil rights movement to the feminist and LGBTQ efforts across the globe.
-A gesture that is so simple and powerful has been interpreted by many of our artists here and here as well as our brand Nada Zeineh here, here & here (modelled so beautifully by our very own Daniella below).
+A gesture that is so simple and powerful has been interpreted by many of our artists here and here as well as our brand Nada Zeineh here, here & here.

 Despite the powerful presence of the international fist, Kattar emphasises the importance of the iconography created by Lebanese artists that highlight events unique to our country.
 For example, the Art that described some of the most significant events of October 17th, 2019, and the power they now hold.